The Instructor Development Course Everything you need to know

 On the last day of the IDC.
 You’ll learn how to teach EFR.
 Skills like primary care CPR, secondary care and care for children will be practiced, and you’ll learn how to teach them to others.

-After the IE, you have the possibility to take the Nitrox specialty instructor course (included in the All-inclusive IDC and IDC complete) This course will only take 1 day, and we highly recommend taking it.
+After the IE, you have the possibility to take the Nitrox specialty instructor course.
+This course will only take 1 day, and we highly recommend taking it.
 It is a course that you’ll be teaching a lot when working as a PADI instructor.

 IE (instructor examination):